This blog may contain affiliate links. Read our disclosure policy for more info.

 Many of these tours include unlimited drinks, lunch, and snorkeling!
 In fact, we think a sailing tour is one of the best tours you can book in the Yucatan Peninsula.
 And lucky for you, I’ve listed the most highly-rated ones in the region below!

-This catamaran sailing tour with a buffet lunch departs from Cancun and takes you out to the breathtaking Isla Mujeres.
+This catamaran sailing tour with a buffet lunch is one of the best tours from Cancun as it takes you out to the breathtaking Isla Mujeres.
 On this 7-hour tour, you will be able to enjoy several hours of swimming and sunbathing on a white-sand beach or even try out some snorkeling from here!
 A major plus is the open bar on offer and the fact it’s very reasonable at just $55 USD per person.

 And from Playa del Carmen, I highly recommend this luxury sailing and snorkeling cruise because it’s a great price for the chance to sail on a beautiful French-made catamaran!